Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 A friendly emu

-Having made friends for life with this emu and its donkey companion (the donkey really just wanted some food, but the emu's friendship seemed a bit more genuine), the path continues onwards - and this time I am now following the River Derwent - rather than just being relegated to a nearby cycle trail.
+Having made friends for life with this emu, and its donkey companion (the donkey really just wanted some food, but the emu's friendship seemed a bit more genuine) - the path continues onwards, and we are now genuinely following the River Derwent - rather just a cycle trail in the general vicinity.

-This offers an enjoyable section of the trail, with a quite and pleasant walk along the river to the village of Leadmill.
+And as a result the walking is now a lot more enjoyable, with a quite and pleasant walk along the river to the village of Leadmill.

 Walking along the river (to the right as I'm looking back)

-Here the route is following the path of the train line, and every now and then a train heads past, but otherwise it is quiet and pleasant walk, that dips in and out of the trees as it heads in a southerly direction.
+The onward route is now following the path of the parallel train line - and every now and then a train heads past, but otherwise it is quiet and pleasant walk, that dips in and out of the trees as it heads in a southerly direction.

 Heading through the trees